top of page

 WORK

-States of Matter is an immersive installation that transforms the architecture of St Mary’s Church in Nottingham’s historic Lace Market with synchronised light, sound, and moving image.
-The piece invites audiences to reflect on our fragile relationship with water and the urgent challenges posed by climate change.
+States of Matter is an immersive installation that transforms the interior of St Mary’s Church in Nottingham’s Lace Market through synchronised light, sound and moving image.
+The work focuses on water as a shared system, exploring its movement, states and the role it plays across different environments.

 States of Matter